gudmojo/nice-things/README.md

 - fast (on the server)
 - IntelliJ is a great IDE

+Caveats:
+- Java EE and application servers have lost their mojo.
+Prefer Java SE and embedded web servers.

 ## Cassandra NoSQL database

 - really fast
-- instant strong consistency is possible using "quorum" writes and reads, even if a node is down.
+- instant strong consistency is possible using *quorum* writes and reads, even if a node is down.
 - linear horizontal scaling up to millions of writes/sec
 - masterless. no single point of failure